 Read more: What is Policy as Code (PaC) & How Do You Implement It?

-Policy as code tools let teams define rules declaratively, integrate them into CI/CD pipelines, and audit changes through version control.
+Policy-as-code tools let teams define rules declaratively, integrate them into CI/CD pipelines, and audit changes through version control.
 They help enforce consistent security, compliance, and operational policies across environments.

 We will review the tools in the following categories: